Fast MLE Computation for the Dirichlet Multinomial: The Dirichlet-Multinomial Solution

-There is an intuitive meaning to the matrix $U$ and vector $\mathbf{v}$.
-The value $u_{k,m}$ represents the number of rows in the data where the count in column $k$ exceeds $m$.
+Intuitively, the values $u_{k,m}$ represent the number of rows in the data where the count in column $k$ exceeds $m$.
 The value $v_m$ represents the number of rows in the data where the total sample in the row exceeds $m$.

-Algorithm~\ref{alg:uv} takes care of the key pre-computation.
-We can again look to find the gradient and Hessian of F. The formula for the gradient is as follows:
+Algorithm~\ref{alg:uv} performs the key pre-computation of $U$ and $\mathbf{v}$.
+To obtain the gradient of F, we can now use the formula

-Again, the Hessian matrix is a constant plus a diagonal.
-Algorithm~\ref{alg:step} can be applied to the results to perform an iteration.
+Fortunately, the Hessian matrix below in equation~\eqref{eq:hessian_dm} is still a constant plus a diagonal.
+Algorithm~\ref{alg:step} can be applied to the results to perform a Newton-Raphson step.